dkdd/angular-tables/README.md

 ### Directives

-Up until now we have shown *directives* - those things attatched to HTML elements and begin with `ng` - without really going into what they are.
+Up until now we have shown *directives* - those things attached to HTML elements and begin with `ng` - without really going into what they are.

 Essentially they are just functions that can be tied to a DOM element.
 Some are predefined in the core Angular API, such as `ng-app` and `ng-model`; however, directives can also be custom created.

 ##### Expressions

-Expressions, the `{{}}` items in the HTML, are a type of predefined directive that allow you to reference objects and variables attaced to the controller scope of the current DOM element.
+Expressions, the `{{}}` items in the HTML, are a type of predefined directive that allow you to reference objects and variables attached to the controller scope of the current DOM element.

 For example, the earlier code in which `{{person.name}}` was referenced which points back to: